 Languages of traditional, numerically smaller, and technoligically less advanced people have been replaced, or greatly modified, by the languages of invaders.

-Technique using the vocabulary of an extinct language to re-create the language that proceeded the extinct language.
+Technique using the vocabulary of an extinct language to recreate the language that proceeded it.

-The oldest, largest, and most widely distributed superfamily spread from the shores of Hudson Bay to the coast of Tierra del Fuego
+The oldest, largest, and most widely distributed language family; spread from the shores of Hudson Bay to the coast of Tierra el Fuego.

 countries in which only one language is spoken

-countries in which more than one language is spoken
+Countries in which more than one language is in use

 Identity with a group of people that share distinct physical and mental traits as a product of common heredity and cultural traditions.